dteviot/WebToEpub/readme.md

 13. Click "Load Temporary Add-on"
 14. Select "manifest.json" from the directory in step 4

-Open the "plugin" directory from step 3 and select manifest.json.

 ## License information
 Licenced under GPLv3.